 The Chief Risk Officer, in conjunction with the Chief Market and Liquidity Risk Officer, is responsible for the establishment of liquidity risk management policies and standards for the governance and monitoring of liquidity risk at a corporate level.
 We assess liquidity strength by evaluating several different balance sheet metrics under severe stress scenarios to ensure we can withstand significant funding degradation through systemic, idiosyncratic, and combined liquidity stress scenarios.
-Management reports liquidity metrics to appropriate senior management committees and our Board of Directors no less than quarterly.
+Management reports liquidity metrics to appropriate senior management committees no less than quarterly and our Board of Directors no less than semi-annually.